 On the practical side, one and its many word forms enrich our language.
-The Roman word of one, unus (unum, una, unius, uni) provide the prefix for such words as univalve (mollusks) or unicorn, universe, unity, and uniform.
+The Roman word for one, unus (unum, una, unius, uni) provides the prefix for such words as univalve (mollusks) or unicorn, universe, unity, and uniform.
 Primus (the first) also is one but with a slightly different connotation such as in prime or primary.
 Other words on one for Romans were semel or once, solitarious as solitary, and singuli, the prefix we use in singularity and single.
 The Greek words of one, mono, provides our prefix for monocot, monopoly, monarch, monochromatic, monogamous, and monolith.

-In English we have many other words designating one like annual, unique, entity, individual, and sole.
+In English, we have many other words designating one like annual, unique, entity, individual, and sole.
 In addition, one provides a designation for placement and class as in first place, first term, top dog, top honors, blue-ribbon, foremost, the best, and the beginning.
 This extends into time.
-New Year's Day (or eve), first hour, 1:00 am, Prime, which is first Canonical prayer hours around 7:00 am, and Sunday are examples.
+New Year's Day (or eve), first hour, 1:00 am Prime, which is first Canonical prayer hours around 7:00 am, and Sunday are examples.
 Yes, I know, most calendars start on Monday, or moon day, depending on which day is considered the end of the week; however, the sun is a symbol of one, the symbol of man and the symbol of God, and the moon is considered feminine and belongs to the number 2.
-Technically, according to the Bible and creation Sunday belongs to the number 7 as the seventh day.
+Technically, according to the Bible and creation, Sunday belongs to the number 7 as the seventh day.
 It just shows you how mixed up humans can get when using symbols.
-January, the first month, is derived from the Roman god Janus, a two faced god, one which looked forward and one backward to show foresight plus hindsight equals insight.
+January, the first month, is derived from the Roman god Janus, a two-faced god, one which looked forward and one backward to show foresight plus hindsight equals insight.

 In scientific, technological, measurement references, there is the point, which is a geometrical symbol.
 Hydrogen (H) is the first element on the periodic table.
-In space the gravitational singularity is a black hole.
+In space, the gravitational singularity is a black hole.
 One is a prime number and the first prime number.
 And our computers are based on the binary system of 1 and 0.
 On the first manned moon landing, I'm sure you remember Armstrong's "One small step for man."
 In Geo-physical locations, U.S. Highway 1 runs along the Atlantic coast from Maine to the tip of Florida.
 Then we come to monetary usages.
 We have a cent, penny, pence, ones, and a buck.

 In society we have kings, presidents, governors, unicameral, head of state, and all indicate one at the top or those in control, or first, but one as a pronoun is indicative of the individual.
 Self is an important aspect of one on a personal level.
-Father, as head of house, claims the position of one.
+Father, as head of the house, claims the position of one.
 (Many women will argue about this!)

-One also plays an important part in games and sports like ace, one-eyed jack, home-run, grand slam, strike, and one-armed bandit.
+One also plays an important part in games and sports like an ace, one-eyed jack, home-run, grand slam, strike, and one-armed bandit.

 One represents the God Jehovah and so becomes the Christian number of singularity or unity.
 Genesis, the book of creation, is the First Book of the Old Testament, St. Matthew claims the first book of the New Testament.
 The First Commandment is 'Thou shalt have no other gods before me.'